 Democrat for Manhattan

-In this role, she negotiated hearings on Mandatory Inclusionary Housing, successfully implemented the Amsterdam Avenue bike lane, launched the City’s first truly inclusive playground and the Board’s first Public Housing task force, brought Citi Bike to the Upper West Side and responsibly implemented new technologies to make Board operations efficient and accessible - all while placing community, collaboration, and equity at the heart of her work.
-She remains an active CB7 Board leader.
+During her tenure as Chair, Elizabeth negotiated hearings on Mandatory Inclusionary Housing, successfully implemented the Amsterdam Avenue bike lane, launched the City’s first truly inclusive playground, carried out the multi-year review and approval of the American Museum of Natural History Gilder Center expansion, established the Board’s first Public Housing task force, and brought Citi Bike to the Upper West Side.

-Currently, Elizabeth works at the World Economic Forum, where she is responsible for the Forum’s US government engagement.
-In this role, she bridges US cities to emerging technologies around the world and brings global leaders together to promote an inclusive and sustainable future.
+Elizabeth currently works at the World Economic Forum, where she is responsible for the Forum’s U.S. government engagement.